 Quantifying these comparisons with OVL allows fine distinctions to be identified and the statistical reliability of these observations to be tested.
 As section III showed, both OVL and OVLQ estimates are bounded by zero and one.
 The perfect overlap bound of one is approached in certain ranges of Figure 7, but can only be obtained if the employment frequencies in the two sectors are identical at every wage rate.
-Because both the calculated statistics and the bootstrapped confidence intervals reflect these bounds

-(they never equal one), it is useful to keep a level of effective equivalence in mind.
+Because both the calculated statistics and the bootstrapped confidence intervals reflect these bounds (they never equal one), it is useful to keep a level of effective equivalence in mind.
 Given estimated distributions that reflect only variation in the location and the general shape of the distributions, this level should be high: we will use 0.95 (nearly equivalent) and 0.98 (effectively equivalent).
 These numbers imply that, for wages in the relevant range, 100 workers in the more prevalent sector would typically be matched with at least 95 or 98 workers in the other.
 It is helpful to keep cutoffs (though not necessarily ours) in mind, but the actual estimates are, of course, reported.

 While the nonparametric density estimates do not alter the basic character of the wage distributions, they do significantly alter the implied OVL.
 Figure 8 shows that the gap between OVL (sm) and OVL (raw) is substantial, sometimes exceeding 0.1.
 As noted above, sampling variation and differences in rounding would tend to increase the OVL measured in raw data.
 The other factor in the gap between the two measures is the summarization of wages implied by the smooth density.
 To counter the potential problem of variation in smoothness driving our results, we have also varied the parameters which affect the smoothness and found similar qualitative results.
-It should be noted that the estimated densities do show notable features after smoothing, and that the estimated densities are easily rejected as normal or lognormal.9 described in the appendix are reported in the parentheses for each of the statistics.
+It should be noted that the estimated densities do show notable features after smoothing, and that the estimated densities are easily rejected as normal or lognormal.10

+The upward trend in OVL since around 1980 is visible in either OVL (sm) or OVL (raw), although the estimated densities show more convergence.
+That these trends are statistically significant can easily be verified in the first two columns of Table 3.
+The standard errors derived from a thousand repetitions of the bootstrapping algorithm described in the appendix are reported in the parentheses for each of the statistics.
 The standard errors for both of the OVLs of both the empirical and estimated densities are quite small--generally less than 0.005; thus, the larger changes of both OVLs are typically statistically significant.
 Unfortunately, the bootstrapped standard errors cannot be taken to imply exact hypothesis tests in this case.
 One bias already discussed and estimated is the degree to which the OVL estimates differ from 1.0 when the populations are, in fact, identical.
 This bias is not picked up in the bootstrap because each bootstrap sample yields estimates which also have the same problem.
 The other bias to be concerned with is the tradeoff between estimator variability and bias in kernel-density estimates.
 While this bias is also picked up by all bootstrap samples, the OVL (raw) estimates give us reason to suspect that this bias is small, because their standard-error estimates should overstate the ideal smoothed density errors by virtue of being undersmoothed.
 Given the known bias, estimated in Table 2, we expect that the confidence intervals reported here are conservative reflecting the unconstrained side, with no bias adjustment applied to the mean, and that the standard errors may be somewhat underestimated.